Catalog No. | VD0728 |

 Shape | Powder/ Granule/ Custom-made |

-Strontium is a chemical element originated from Strontian, a small town in Scotland.
+Strontium is a chemical element that originated in Strontian, a small town in Scotland.
 It was first mentioned in 1787 and observed by W. Cruikshank.
 The isolation was later accomplished and announced by H. Davy.
 “Sr” is the canonical chemical symbol of strontium.
-Its atomic number in the periodic table of elements is 38 with location at Period 5 and Group 2, belonging to the s-block.
+Its atomic number in the periodic table of elements is 38 with a location at Period 5 and Group 2, belonging to the s-block.
 The relative atomic mass of strontium is 87.62(1) Dalton, the number in the brackets indicating the uncertainty.
 Related Product: Strontium (Sr) Evaporation Materials

-Titanium is a chemical element originated from Titans, the sons of the Earth goddess of Greek mythology.
+Titanium is a chemical element that originated from Titans, the sons of the Earth goddess of Greek mythology.
 It was first mentioned in 1791 and observed by W. Gregor.
 The isolation was later accomplished and announced by J. Berzelius.
 “Ti” is the canonical chemical symbol of titanium.
-Its atomic number in the periodic table of elements is 22 with location at Period 4 and Group 4, belonging to the d-block.
+Its atomic number in the periodic table of elements is 22 with a location at Period 4 and Group 4, belonging to the d-block.
 The relative atomic mass of titanium is 47.867(1) Dalton, the number in the brackets indicating the uncertainty.
 Related Product: Titanium (Ti) Evaporation Materials

 Stanford Advanced Materials supplies various high purity materials, evaporation sources, and crucible liners for both thermal and E-beam evaporation.
-The evaporation materials include pure metals and alloys, oxides ceramics including rare earth oxides, such as Sc2O3, Y2O3, La2O3 and other ceramics, such as fluorides, nitrides etc.
+The evaporation materials include pure metals and alloys, oxides ceramics including rare earth oxides, such as Sc2O3, Y2O3, La2O3 and other ceramics, such as fluorides, nitrides, etc.